raspberrypilearning/grandpa-scarer/worksheet.md

 **As every lasercutter is different and lasers are dangerous, please only operate a lasercutter if you are trained to use that specific lasercutter, and its owner is happy with you doing so.**

-1. Lasercut the box using the settings above.
+### Lasercut the box

+Use the settings given above.

 	![Lasering](images/Lasering.jpg)

+### Glue the box

-1. Use a hot-glue gun to glue all the pieces of the box together.
+Use a hot-glue gun to glue all the pieces of the box together.
 You may need someone else to help you to hold the box together as you glue it.
-Don't be worried if the glue goes everywhere; no one sees the inside of the box!
+Don't be worried if the glue goes everywhere: no one sees the inside of the box!

     ![BoxGlue](images/BoxGlue1.jpg)

+### Attach the hinges

-1. Grab your hinges and glue them onto the opposite side of the servo mount, on the top side of the box.
+Grab your hinges and glue them onto the opposite side of the servo mount, on the top side of the box.

     ![Hinges](images/Hinges1.jpg)